 People use jaggery, as well as sugar, to make Murmura Laddu.
 But making it with jaggery is a more healthy option than sugar, even though sugar will give more taste to it.

-Though puffed rice is not really nutritionally rich, it is light on the stomach and low in calories.
+Though puffed rice is not nutritionally rich, it is light on the stomach and low in calories.
 And it makes Murmura Laddu a more enjoyable and desired snack.

 The laddu will harden as soon as they are ready if the consistency is right.
 One can store the laddu in an air-tight container for weeks.